ShiluZheng/ShiluZheng.github.io/research.markdown

     However, major challenges remain in understanding the cascading effects of these shifts on populations, communities, and ecosystems.
     To address this, we integrate ecological “big data” from public databases with insights from local-scale experiments, to explore how individual-level trait change scales up.
-    We aim to answer the “so what” question—what do intraspecific trait changes mean for biodiversity and ecosystem function in a rapidly changing world?
+    We aim to answer the “so what” question—what do intraspecific trait changes mean for biodiversity and ecosystem function in the face of accelerating global change?
   </p>

 </div>